Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/05-loops.md

 ## Summary

 Loops are incredibly powerful.
 By adding a few loops we have transformed our Guess the Number code into a fully functional game!
 We have also added core functionality to Snowman.
-In the next lesson we will use the `list` data structure to add functinality to our Snowman game.
+In the next lesson we will use the `list` data structure to add functionality to our Snowman game.